 Every so often, the wind would get up, and mounds of snow would dislodge from the swaying evergreen boughs to mix with the driving snow.
-We found ourselves forging ahead in whiteout conditions that made it impossible to see the trail for minutes at a time.
+We found ourselves forging ahead in whiteout conditions that made it impossible to see the x-country ski trail for minutes at a time.

 I finally removed my glasses rather than tolerate the steamed up lenses and drops of water from melting snow.

-The winter wonderland was beautiful to behold, but the conditions were the most extreme that we have ever skied in.
+The winter wonderland was beautiful to behold, but the conditions were the most extreme that we had ever skied in.
 I began to worry that the snow might erase any evidence of the trail, and I did not relish being lost in the forest.

 Whirlwinds of snow engulfed us every time a stiff downdraft swept through the trees.

-Shortly after we branched off onto Pipestone (#20), we met up with the hardy skiers who had been breaking the trail, 5 seniors who had slugged it out early in the morning.
+Shortly after we branched off onto Pipestone (#20), we met up with the hardy x-country skiers who had been breaking the trail, 5 seniors who had slugged it out early in the morning.
 They went as far as the base of a big hill that required a steep uphill climb, at which point they decided to turn around and head back the way we had all come.

 Bob and I continued on for a good distance before the snow essentially stopped falling, and we were happy to see that the sun was trying to break through the clouds.
 At the same hill where the other skiers had turned around, we did the same because breaking the trail with close to a foot of fresh snow on it would require too much work.